FlightControl-User/x16-flash/README.md

 | Before the update commences, there are important conditions vaidated to ensure that any upgrade file or component compatibility risk or issues, potentially corrupting your CX16, are properly mitigated. |  |

-1. SMC and ROM must be flashed together: To avoid an SMC update corrupting your CX16 because it is not supportive or compatible with your ROM.
-The SMC file contains flags to ensure the compatibility between the SMC and the ROM.
+1. VERA and ROM versions are validated in terms of compatibility, to ensure that the ROM functions can be supported by the VERA card.

-2. An SMC not detected will stop the update process.
+2. SMC and ROM versions are validated, to ensure that they are "compatible": To avoid an SMC update corrupting your CX16 because it is not supportive or compatible with your ROM.

-3. The main CX16 ROM not detected will stop the update process.
+3. File versions that are equal to the installed component versions will be skipped.

 |  |  |
 | --- | --- |